betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 - **Time < 2 mins:** check whether the seconds left on the countdown are smaller than 120 (2 minutes), as the majority of markets don't fully form until the last few minutes before the off.
 This one's a bit complicated, as the time is actually returned as a percentage of a 24 hour day, which you need to convert into positive or negative seconds.
 [You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 of the SETTINGS sheet, where I've already done the calculations for you.
 Cell E4 has been renamed to "SecondsToOff" to keep our formulas more simple and easier to read.

-***Formula Reference:***
+!!! info "Formula Reference:"

-*- 'SecondsToOff' refers to cell E4 in the SETTINGS sheet.*
+    - 'SecondsToOff' refers to cell E4 in the SETTINGS sheet.

-*- 'BetTime' refers to cell E2 in the RUNNERS sheet which when changed by the user, will update the formula for all runners in a market.*
+    - 'BetTime' refers to cell E2 in the RUNNERS sheet which when changed by the user, will update the formula for all runners in a market.

 ``` excel hl_lines="6"
 =IFERROR(